bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/n/NumberOfPhase_0ZOkcOH$14AAoaednCd9ms/Documentation.md

-Number of phase that the equipment operates on.
+Number of phases that the equipment operates on.